anmolsukki/mysql-db/README.md

 SELECT title FROM books WHERE pages = 632;
 ```

+Note: Subquery for get MIN number of Pages from books.

 ```sql
 SELECT title FROM books WHERE pages = (SELECT Min(pages) FROM books);
 ```